 Sugar Tree is a very small town located in the state of Tennessee.
 With a population of 1,849 people and just one neighborhood, Sugar Tree is the 232nd largest community in Tennessee.

-Sugar Tree is a blue-collar town, with 40.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sugar Tree, you'll notice that it is more blue-collar than most other communities in America.
+40.59% of Sugar Tree’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sugar Tree is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Sugar Tree who work in healthcare (11.26%), office and administrative support (10.52%), and teaching (7.26%).

 Another notable thing is that Sugar Tree is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sugar Tree’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.